 Samuel was heavily involved in lacrosse, rowing, tennis, and especially baseball.
 He was renowned as a pitcher.
 He was credited for leading the baseball team at the University of Toronto to victory over Cornell in the first Canadian-American inter-varsity game.
 Until he was appointed to the bench, Samuel pitched for a baseball team of lawyers in Vancouver in an annual game against lawyers in Seattle.

 Samuel was well educated about Judaism and an outspoken advocate of Jewish rights.
-Samuel was the founding president of the Vancouver B’nai B’rith lodge and the Vancouver Jewish community’s first delegate to the national Zionist convention in 1917.
+During his years in Victoria, he was an active member of the Congregation Emmanu-El.
+Samuel was Vice President from 1897-1902.
+Samuel was also the founding president of the Vancouver B’nai B’rith lodge and the Vancouver Jewish community’s first delegate to the national Zionist convention in 1917.
 He was was named to the board, but died several months later.

 Samuel was a charter member of the Native Sons of B.C.
 He was an active member of the Masonic Lodge in Victoria and a charter-member of the Connaught Masonic Lodge in North Vancouver.
 While in Victoria he attained a high position within the Independent Order of Odd Fellows.

 He also won many prizes as a member of the Horticultural Society of North Vancouver.

 On August 25, 1917, Samuel Schultz died suddenly while playing tennis.
 He was survived by his wife and three small boys.
 The Masonic lodge in North Vancouver assumed responsibility for Maude and the boys for some time.

 Gravesite Details: Row E – Plot 33